 Registered dietitian and nutritionist Rachel Paul, founder of College Nutritionist, agrees that glass is the way to go “to eliminate any potential plastic chemicals.
 Lock-lids are best, as well, to keep food at its freshest and to prevent leaking and spilling of liquids.”
 This set of glass containers (all safe for microwave, dishwasher, oven, and freezer) includes everything you’ll need to store a variety of dishes.

 Pyrex, the favorite brand of Laura Mahoney, a health coach with the Noom weight-loss app, also sells containers in all different sizes.
 “For storing cooked foods, I prefer to use glass containers because you can seamlessly bring food from the refrigerator to the microwave, without having to transfer the contents,” says Mahoney.
-“The key is having a variety of shapes and containers so that you have options depending on your needs.”
+“The key is having a variety of shapes and sizes so that you have options depending on your needs.”
 Nutrition coach Erin Romeo, known on Instagram as the “food-prep princess,” likes Pyrex because “if you eat right out of the container instead of transferring your meal to a plate, you’ll only have one dish to wash.
 Speaking of washing, glass containers are super easy to clean and don’t retain food smells as much as plastic does.”

 There are a few drawbacks to using glass, though.
 For nutrition expert and founder of NAO Wellness Nikki Ostrower, who says she’s tried “80 million different brands [of containers] and most of them are a nightmare,” heavy glass containers proved impractical to carry around all day in her backpack and difficult to store in her small New York City kitchen.
 Instead, she uses BPA-free, collapsible silicone Thin Bins that can also go in the microwave, dishwasher, and freezer.
 Best of all, she says, “when you’re done with your food, they collapse like an accordion,” making them easy to tote around and eliminating cabinet clutter.